Skip to Main Content

 Order at the Bar, Eat Like You Mean It

-There is a particular type of London pub that resists every pressure applied to it — the heritage rebrand, the prix-fixe lunch, the cocktail list printed on card stock.
-The Eagle on Farringdon Road is the clearest example of that type, and has been since 1991.
+There is a particular type of London pub that resists every pressure applied to it, the heritage rebrand, the prix-fixe lunch, the cocktail list printed on card stock.
+The Eagle on Farringdon Road is a bar in London, with a 4.5 Google rating and an average spend of about $25 per person.
 Walk in and the room tells you immediately what kind of operation this is: small tables, bar stools around the perimeter, a chalkboard above the stove listing whatever is being cooked that day.
 There is no front-of-house team to greet you.
 You order at the bar.
 You find a seat.
-That arrangement is not an affectation or a studied act of minimalism — it is simply how the pub was set up when it opened, and nothing has changed because nothing needed to.
+That arrangement is not an affectation or a studied act of minimalism, it is simply how the pub was set up when it opened, and nothing has changed because nothing needed to.

 A Menu Built Around Restraint and Repetition